tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

     });
 }
 ```
 First we make a one line addition to the `AddCustomMembershipAPIAuth` Extension method, passing in a `Scheme` and `Realm`.
-Next we add in a new “APIAccessOnly” policy that we will use to enforce API Access authentication only for API endpoints, which we can do next.
+Next we add in a new "APIAccessOnly" policy that we will use to enforce API Access authentication only for API endpoints, which we can do next.

 [SampleCosmosCore2App/Controllers/ValuesController.cs][13]
 ```csharp